 Hello Dubuque and the Tri-States, my name is Jason Schumacher.
 Many of you may already know who I am from personal relationships, or from the close to 20 years of funeral service I’ve already fulfilled; but for those who don’t know who I am, allow me to get you up to speed.
 I was born and raised right here on our family farm on Mud Lake Road, the 5th generation in the Dubuque area and the oldest son of Frank and Pam (Breiner) Schumacher.
 I attended Sageville, Jefferson, Hempstead and Central High Schools before graduating in 1989 and moving out of town to further my education.
 I spent 10 years away from Dubuque living in Marshalltown, Phoenix, Des Moines and Kansas City before returning home to raise my family.
 My wife, Tricia (Schueller), a Product Support Supervisor at John Deere, was also born and raised here, growing up on her family farm in Sherrill, the daughter of Roger and Barb (Feipel) Schueller.
-We have 3 children; Dylan (Kelsey), Abigail and Jacob; 3 grandchildren, Echo, Ellie and our grandson who will be making his earthly arrival in February 2019; and we have also been the somewhat reluctant, yet conducive parents to a plethora of household pets over the years.
+We have 3 children; Dylan (Kelsey), Abigail Grace and Jacob John; 3 grandchildren, Echo, Ellie and Enzo; and we have also been the somewhat reluctant, yet conducive parents to a plethora of household pets over the years.
 Tricia and I purchased our current home on Sherrill Road in 2002, which is conveniently located directly between where we both grew up.
 Being surrounded by family and friends over the past 16 years has truly been a blessing and we are forever grateful for every opportunity and gift the Lord has been kind enough to grant us.

 I owned a couple of construction companies in my early years, and even dabbled in a little engineering, before finally realizing that the Lord had created me with some very unique talents which fit wonderfully into the world of funeral directing.
 Once I had truly found my calling, I went back to school again and soon began my career in the funeral industry.
 I’ve invested almost 20 years of my time and talents into serving others during their most difficult days and it has been a long and expansive journey of experience and wisdom finally culminating in a completely original concept in cremation service.
 And, through it all, we have thankfully created a new and exciting opportunity where you can not only have a uniquely personal, formal or informal, service to help you say “Farewell for Now” to your loved one, but you can also do everything you desire at a very reasonable cost.